- User Rating

 WorldFirst or TransferWise…which company should you use to transfer funds overseas?
 Both companies offer dependable services when it comes to transferring funds from one country to another.
 Both companies have received highly favorable ratings by thousands of users.
 While WorldFirst rates 8.8 out of 10 on Trustpilot, TransferWise comes in at 9.6 out of 10.

 TransferWise lets its customers use its websites in different languages such as English, Dutch, Spanish, Italian, French, and Portuguese.
 WorldFirst, on the other hand, has dedicated websites for its customers in the UK, France, Canada, Australia, China, Japan, Hong Kong, and Singapore.

-I’ve put together this TransferWise vs. WorldFirst comparison so you can make an informed decision when looking for the company the suits your needs best.
+This TransferWise vs. WorldFirst comparison is put together so you can make an informed decision when looking for a company that suits your needs best.
 Here are categories that require your attention:

 - Exchange Rates

 WorldFirst follows an easy-to-understand fee structure where you simply have to look at a transparent pricing band.
 The fee structure that TransferWise follows is a bit more complicated, where the amount you transfer has a direct effect on the fees you pay.
 Nevertheless, both companies charge lower fees than banks.
 Which one will work better for you depends on factors such as the transfer amount and destination country.

 - A transparent pricing band (shown in the table below) applies over existing interbank rates.
 It varies depending on your estimated annual transfer amount.